This post may contain affiliate links. Please read my disclosure policy.

-You know that salsa you get at Mexican restaurants the minute you walk in with lots of chips, well that’s my favorite salsa ever and I’ve never been able to get that out of a jar.
-But salsa is simple enough that you can make yourself at home with a handful of fresh ingredients.
+You know that salsa you get at Mexican restaurants the minute you walk in with lots of chips?
+Well, that’s my favorite part and I’ve never been able to get flavor that out of a jar!
+But this recipe is simple enough that you can make yourself at home with a handful of fresh ingredients.

-I added a bit of lime juice, which could also be optional if you don’t like a tangy salsa, and last but not least, don’t forget to season your salsa well with plenty of salt and pepper.
+I added a bit of lime juice, which is totally optional if you don’t like a tangy salsa.
+Last but not least, don’t forget to season well with plenty of salt and pepper.

 - Easy Hummus

 - Spicy Cheesy Corn and Tomato Dip

 - Baba Ganoush

 - 8 medium tomatoes (halved, (I used Roma tomatoes))